Where in the World is EPS?

 Now we were starving.
 No White Castle here.

-Near the hotel was an all night stand serving Turkish pita sandwiches
+Near the hotel was an all night stand serving Turkish pita sandwiches.

 They hit the spot.